 Mitochondrial Replacement Therapy (MRT)

-Women with affected mitochondria may be interested in an intervention called Mitochondrial Replacement Therapy (MRT), also called Mitochondrial Donation.
+Mitochondrial Replacement Therapy (MRT), also called Mitochondrial Donation (MD) may be an option for women who carry mitochondrial disease-causing variants.
 MRT is a form of in-vitro fertilization in which a woman’s eggs are collected and their affected mitochondria is replaced with healthy mitochondria from a donor.

 MRT is not currently available in the United States, although promising research and early clinical experience have been published in the United Kingdom.
 At this time, MRT is considered a risk reduction approach rather than a complete risk-elimination technique.